 Introduction

-FME Flow 2022.0+ has incorporated SAML authentication as a security login.
-You can configure FME Flow to use a variety of Identity Providers, and our documentation will give you information on what's required from FME Flow.
-Here you can find step-by-step instructions for how to work with a few common providers.
-Most IdPs require SSL configuration, so if FME Flow is not configured with HTTPS please follow the documentation.
+FME Flow has implemented SAML authentication for security.
+You can configure FME Flow to use a variety of Identity Providers, and our documentation provides information on what's required of FME Flow.
+Here you can find step-by-step instructions for working with a few common providers.
+Most IdPs require SSL configuration, so if FME Flow is not configured with HTTPS, please follow the documentation.

-Once enabled, when a user signs in using SAML authentication that user will be added to FME Flow and assigned the permissions that have been set up in the SAML configuration.
-Note, all users who have access to the SAML application you create will have login rights to FME Flow.
+Once enabled, when a user signs in with SAML authentication, the user will be added to FME Flow and assigned the permissions configured in the SAML configuration.
+Note: all users who have access to the SAML application you create will have login rights to FME Flow.

 Why use SAML Authentication